 499a-f-4 READINGS IN LATIN. (a) Learning language through selections from Classical, Medieval, and Renaissance Latin; (b) Continuation of a; (c) Continuation of b; (d-f) Second-year level.
 Content varies with instructor.
 A, b, c must be taken in sequence and are prerequisite to d, e, or f which may be taken out of sequence with consent of instructor.
 Individual segments may not be repeated for credit.
 Prerequisite: for LAT a, b, c: consent of instructor.
 MANAGEMENT (MGMT)

 430-3 HUMAN RESOURCE MANAGEMENT.
 Theory, practice, and trends in effective utilization of human resources in organizations.
-Prerequisite: MGMT 340 or consent of instructor.
+Prerequisites: admission to school of business, MGMT 330 and MGMT 331 or MGMT 340.